 Give our law office in Fulton County a call to arrange a time to sit down with our personal injury team.
 We offer a free consultation, so don’t hesitate to reach out to us for help today.

-Why Do I Need an Atlanta Personal Injury Lawyer If My Insurance Company Acted in Bad Faith?
+Why Do I Need a Personal Injury Lawyer If My Insurance Company Acted in Bad Faith?

 Despite what they might say in commercials on TV, insurance companies are not on your side.
 They’re in the business of making money.
 What hurts profits?
 Paying out benefits to their policyholders and anyone else who files a claim.
 So, insurance companies will go to great lengths to deny claims and minimize any amounts they do ultimately pay.
 Unfortunately, many insurance companies engage in bad faith practices in the process.